Former NFL tight end arrested in Florida following parking dispute

 When authorities searched Charles, they reportedly found a pistol with an expired CCF permit and a misdemeanor amount of marijuana.

-Charles was charged with aggravated assault with a deadly weapon, carrying a concealed weapon, possession of a controlled substance, and introduction of contraband into a detention facility.
+Charles was charged with aggravated assault with a deadly weapon, carrying a concealed weapon, possessing a controlled substance, and introducing contraband into a detention facility.

 An investigation is ongoing.